Instructions and Logistics

 Acceptance to EHP is highly competitive.
 We typically receive over 400 applications for 80 first year spots.

 Researching our program in the About section, visiting EHP, and reading Professor Douglass' letter on the Apply homepage will help you to better understand the kind of students we are seeking to be a part of our community.

 Also, please make sure you are able to meet the program requirements, including residence in Andrews Hall for your first year of college and enrollment in Criticial Encounters I in the fall.

 Finally, if you are not accepted to EHP, please be comforted to know that you can still pursue graduating with Latinate honors.

 About the RAP Fee

 The RAP (Residential Academic Program) fee for first year students participating in EHP is $850.
-However, the Dean now offers a $500 scholarship to any engineering student participating in a RAP, effectively lowering the fee to $350.

 Your RAP fee covers the cost of hiring instructors to teach in Andrews Hall, core events (cultural events, banquets, retreats, etc.) and other program operating expenses.

 (Also, we are frequently asked if EHP offers tuition scholarships.
 We do not, as all Financial Aid is distributed through CU's Office of Financial Aid.)